Gianluca Bezzina

-Gianluca Bezzina (born 9 November 1989) is a Maltese medical doctor and part-time singer who represented Malta in the Eurovision Song Contest 2013 in Malmö, Sweden.
+Gianluca Bezzina (born 9 November 1989) is a Maltese singer and medical doctor who represented Malta in the Eurovision Song Contest 2013 in Malmö, Sweden.

 Biography

 Gianluca Bezzina was born in 1989 in Qrendi, Malta.
 He is the third of seven siblings.
 Members of his family sang the song "Tomorrow" on TVM (Malta).
 Gianluca's maternal grandfather, the late Gaetano Buttigieg of Marsa, Malta, better known as Gaetano Kanta, was also a very well-known figure in Malta.
 He was one of the pioneers in the use of the Maltese Language in pop music.
 In the 1950s, '60s and '70s Gaetano published Maltese lyrics adapted to international pop songs.

 Career

 Bezzina started his musical career by studying the piano accordion at the age of seven, while simultaneously developing his singing skills with the Malta Children's Choir.
 His grandfather Gaetano, always encouraged Gianluca in his singing career,.
 Gianluca was also deeply influenced by Roman Catholic youth organizations which he still frequents on a regular basis, especially the Youth Fellowship, where religious musical activities and celebrations are held.

 Bezzina was the front man of Funk Initiative, and has released three singles, including "The Liberators," and "Paris," which have been played on local radio stations and have even topped the local charts.
 On 19 June 2014 Funk Initiative was declared the winners of the Isle Of MTV Battle Of The Bands Competition and they opened the Isle of MTV concert held on the Granaries in Floriana on 25 July 2014.
 They will be performing their track.
 Gianluca is one of the three doctors forming part of this band.
 The other members are two engineers and an accounts teacher.

 Bezzina who has been practising as a medical doctor since July 2012, together with Ira Losco and Moira Delia presented the semi-finals and finals of the Malta Eurovision Song Contest 2014 held on 7 and 8 February 2014.
 Bezzina and Losco sang two duets, "Feeling Good" and "Let Her Go".

-On 19 March 2014, Gianluca took part in a spectacular show held at the Teatru Salesjan in Sliema.
+On 19 March 2014, Gianluca took part in a performance at the Teatru Salesjan in Sliema.
 The show, produced and directed by his sister Dorothy Bezzina, was a tribute to Gianluca's grandfather, Gaetano, on the tenth anniversary of his demise.
-Gianluca, together with other members of this closely knit and very talented family, sang 24 songs, all in Maltese, many of them cover versions of popular international songs.
+Gianluca, together with other members of his family, sang 24 songs, all in Maltese, many of them cover versions of popular international songs.
 The lyrics of all these songs were written by their grandfather, "Nannu" Gaetano.

 On 3 October 2014, Gianluca, together with four of his sisters, qualified for the semi-final of the Maltese selection for the Eurovision Song Contest 2015, with the song "Beautiful To Me".
 They are singing as a group called "L-Aħwa", the Maltese word for siblings.